WVURAIL/dspira/_posts/2020-08-14-DetailedLNAInstructions.md

 ### Soldering a Transistor

 There are three different types of transistors to be soldered onto the circuit board.
 Each one has its own difficulties in soldering onto the circuit board.
-You sould watch each of the following videos before soldering to determine the orientation of each transistor.
+You should watch each of the following videos before soldering to determine the orientation of each transistor.

 #### Transistors U1 & U3